 See in Glossary format of the lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

-|Mac App Store Options||See Delivering your application to the Mac App Store.
+For details on setting these options, see Delivering your application to the Mac App Store.

-|Scripting Runtime Version||Choose which .NET runtime to use in your project.
-For more details, see Microsoft’s .NET documentation.|
+|Scripting Runtime Version||Choose which .NET implementation to use in your project.
+For more details about .NET Runtimes, see Microsoft’s .NET documentation.|

-|.NET 3.5 Equivalent||A .NET runtime which implements the .NET 3.5 API.
+|.NET 3.5 Equivalent (Deprecated)||A .NET runtime which implements the .NET 3.5 API.
+This functionality is deprecated, and should no longer be used.
+Please use .NET 4.|

+|.NET 4.x Equivalent||A .NET runtime that implements the .NET 4 API.
+This API is newer than .NET 3.5, and as such, it offers access to more APIs, is compatible with more external libraries, and supports C# 6.
 This is the default scripting runtime.|

-|.NET 4.x Equivalent||A .NET runtime which implements the .NET 4 API.
-This API is newer than .NET 3.5, and as such, it offers access to more APIs, is compatible with more external libraries, and supports C# 6.|

 Scripting BackendA framework that powers scripting in Unity.
 Unity supports three different scripting backends depending on target platform: Mono, .NET and IL2CPP.
 Universal Windows Platform, however, supports only two: .NET and IL2CPP.
 More info

 See in Glossary